NDCLab/tfpca-tutorial/README.md

 |————————————`Flanker_resp_comparisons.m`

-Those three scripts together produce time-frequency total power surface (total power) and its intended PCA factor solutions. `Flanker_resp_ISFA_AMPL_theta_pcatfd` is the run script.
+Those three scripts together compute the total power and implement the TF-PCA on the total power. `Flanker_resp_ISFA_AMPL_theta_pcatfd` is the run script.
 It calls `Flanker_resp_ISFA_AMPL_theta_DatasetDef` and 'Flanker_resp_comparisons' to load necessary parameters.
 Specifically, `Flanker_resp_ISFA_AMPL_theta_DatasetDef` sets up parameters including information about how to find and process individual-subject data,  parameters for subsampling, electrode_locations and the TF transformation method.
 'Flanker_resp_comparisons' sets up comparison parameters.
-Furthermore, `Flanker_resp_ISFA_AMPL_theta_DatasetDef` sets up the theta filter (`preproc_theta`) after loading the data.
+Furthermore, `Flanker_resp_ISFA_AMPL_theta_DatasetDef` sets up the theta filter (`preproc_theta`) right after loading the data.
 In other words, `preproc_theta` needs to be edited to obtain intended filtering.

-In sum, `Flanker_resp_ISFA_AMPL_theta_pcatfd` is the run script to produce time-frequency total power surface and its intended PCA factor solutions.
+In sum, `Flanker_resp_ISFA_AMPL_theta_pcatfd` is the run script to compute the total power and implement the TF-PCA on the total power.
 Before running `Flanker_resp_ISFA_AMPL_theta_pcatfd`, parameters can be edited in `Flanker_resp_ISFA_AMPL_theta_DatasetDef` and 'Flanker_resp_comparisons'.
 If filtering is needed, edit `preproc_theta` as well.

 Main output:
 * data_cache :
-    * `Flanker_resp_ISFA_AMPL_theta__32_t32f32.mat` - TF total power surface (total power);
+    * `Flanker_resp_ISFA_AMPL_theta__32_t32f32.mat` - the total power;
 * output_data :
-    * `Flanker_resp_ISFA_AMPL_theta_-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1-PCs.mat` - TF-PCA loadings (based on total power).
+    * `Flanker_resp_ISFA_AMPL_theta_-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1-PCs.mat` - pc weights (based on the total power).

 |————————————`cp_avg_power_pcs.m`

-If the total power weighted by the average power TF-PCA loadings is of interest, further calculation (applying identified average power factor loadings to the time-frequency decomposition of total power) is involved.
-To preview/visualize the results, `Flanker_resp_ISFA_AMPL_theta_pcatfd` could be run again but with the average power TF-PCA loadings.
+If the total power weighted by the pc weight that was computed with the average power is of interest, further calculation (applying identified average power factor loadings to the total power) is involved.
+To preview/visualize the results, `Flanker_resp_ISFA_AMPL_theta_pcatfd` could be run again but with the pc weights computed with the average power.
 To do this, `Flanker_resp_ISFA_AMPL_theta_-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1-PCs.mat` needs to be replaced by `Flanker_resp_AVGS_AMPL_theta-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1-PCs.mat`.
+Futermore, `Flanker_resp_ISFA_AMPL_theta_-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1.log` and `Flanker_resp_ISFA_AMPL_theta_-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1.mat` need to be deleted.
 Instead of doing these tedious and error-prone operations manually, `cp_avg_power_pcs.m` is the script to do such copy and paste operations.
 After running `cp_avg_power_pcs.m`, `Flanker_resp_ISFA_AMPL_theta_pcatfd` can be run again to generate the plots for the total power measure weighted by the average power TF-PCA loadings.

 |——————`data_cache`